Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 automatically to project settings.

-If you have a graphics settings menu that changed environment properties in Godot 3.x, you will have to change its code to call :ref:`class_RenderingServer` methods that affect environment effects' quality.
+If you have a graphics settings menu that changed environment properties in redot 3.x, you will have to change its code to call :ref:`class_RenderingServer` methods that affect environment effects' quality.
 Only the "base" toggle of each environment effect and its visual knobs remain within the Environment resource.